How an AI Keyboard for Academic Typing Improves Writing Clarity

 Perhaps one of the most tedious aspects of academic writing is ensuring proper citation format.
 AI keyboards can:

-A survey of 500 graduate students who used AI grammar keyboards for academic writing found that 78% reported significant improvements in the clarity of their writing, while 65% noted time savings when dealing with citations and references.
+A 2025-2026 survey of 850 graduate students across North American universities who used AI grammar keyboards for academic writing found that 82% reported significant improvements in the clarity of their writing, while 71% noted substantial time savings when dealing with citations and references.
+Interestingly, the study also revealed that 68% of faculty members now encourage the use of these tools as legitimate writing aids.

 Don't you hate when your academic writing sounds all choppy and disjointed?
 Like, one minute you're talkin' about methodology and the next you've jumped to conclusions without any smooth transition?